-Mark Cavagnero Associates was founded in 1988 around a set of core values with a strong focus on public and institutional projects and a firm belief in the power of collaboration and community building.
+The firm was founded in 1988 as Barnes and Cavagnero, and in 1993 became Mark Cavagnero Associates, grounded in a set of core values with a strong focus on public and institutional projects and a belief in the power of collaboration and community building.
 Our wide-ranging portfolio of completed work includes large and small-scale institutional, non-profit, commercial, residential and work spaces.
 In all of our work, we balance the critical concerns of budget and schedule to create contemporary facilities that are contextual, timeless and offer a dignified presence to the communities they serve.

 Our vision is sensitive to the ever-evolving needs of the built environment.
 We consistently pursue design solutions that will ensure long-term benefits for the communities we work in to result in legacies that will last for generations.
 In pursuit of innovation, we investigate design concepts through an iterative process to resolve complex design issues with clarity and simplicity.